jerahmeel200/100-days-of-coding/Day-23/README.md

 **Q68** - Multiplying Decimals: Create a function that accepts two decimal numbers and returns their product.
 Round the result to two decimal places.

+**Q69** - Dividing and Finding the Remainder: Write a function that divides two numbers and returns both the quotient and the remainder.
+Use an object to return both values.